alexamichela/movieFeministScore/README.md

 incredibly surprising to us was Sausage Party that had a score of 2.
 It failed the Villarreal Test, but passed the other two.
 We did not expect an adult comedy film to receive such a high feminist score because of its silly subject matter.
-Although the combination of tests that we used to define our feminist score provides a more intersectional way to evaluate movies, very few of these tests take into account LGBTQ+ and disability visibility in films.
+<br>Although the combination of tests that we used to define our feminist score provides a more
+intersectional way to evaluate movies, very few of these tests take into account LGBTQ+ and disability visibility in films.
 Given the lack of tests that examine the way queer and disabled characters are portrayed in movies, we would add a variation of the Vito-Russo test